MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmNetworkInterfaceIpConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmNetworkInterfaceIpConfig** cmdlet creates an azure_2 network interface IP configuration for a network interface.
+The **New-AzureRmNetworkInterfaceIpConfig** cmdlet creates an Azure network interface IP configuration for a network interface.

 ## EXAMPLES